Azure/machinelearning-model-optimizer-preview/README.md

 * Thorough performance report containing latency percentiles and resource utilization metrics.

-## A brief introduction on the Azure Machine Learning Optimizer and Profiler
+## A brief introduction on the Azure Machine Learning Model Optimizer

-The Azure Machine Learning Optimizer currently consistes of the following 5 tools:
+The Azure Machine Learning Model Optimizer currently consistes of the following 5 tools:

 * `aml-olive-optimizer`: An optimizer based on "OLive".
 "OLive" (for ONNX Runtime(ORT) Go Live) is a python package that automates the process of accelerating models with ONNX Runtime(ORT).
 For detailed info please refer to this [link](https://github.com/microsoft/OLive).